Huen Su Yin: Career

 Su Yin's blog was originally started in April 2006 during her time in Sydney.
 The blog was originally started to chronicle her cooking adventures and culinary experiences, but gained a wider and larger audience when she began creating sculpted cakes.
 After a year of blogging her blog was ranked within the top 25 Australian Blogs and the top 10 Aussie Cooking Blogs, later reaching the top five of the latter.

-After returning to Malaysia, Huen opened a store in Kuala Lampur, Delectable by Sue, to sell baked goods.
+After returning to Malaysia, Huen opened a store in Kuala Lumpur, Delectable by Sue, to sell baked goods.
 In August 2008, Huen established her company 'C.A.K.E' and its brand Delectable, which sells cakes, cupcakes and other baked sweets.

 In the latter half of 2008 she catered for Thomas Pink, participated on Cartoon Network Asia for a Ben 10 promotion and created special seasonal cakes for Christmas.
 She also released an array of cookie compilations for the 2009 Lunar New Year.

 In 2016 she wrote a book, How I Built My Cake Shops: A Delectable Story.

 While Su Yin did not invent the face manner of decorating cupcakes, she is well known for them.
 Her method of using fondant to cover a cupcake then creating a face on the top was featured in Girlfriend magazine and various non-cooking related web sites.